duskjs/dusk/README.md

 ## Testing
 <p>Thank you for contributing to Munt!

 Before creating a pull request with new development, please run the tests to ensure that everything is working great.
-It would also be a good idea to run the tests before starting development to distinguish problems between your environment and the Macado software. </p>
+It would also be a good idea to run the tests before starting development to distinguish problems between your environment and the Munt software. </p>

 #### Commit conventions
 <table>